This article contains all MUST HAVE items for a successful integration with our farmerswife (fw) REST API.

-The farmerswife (fw) REST API allows you to connect your own "application" to your fw Server to "get", "update" and "add" certain data without having to use these fw end-user Client interfaces to access the system: fw Client Desktop app, iOS fw app or Web/Mobile Client.
+The farmerswife (fw) REST API allows you to connect your own "application" to your fw Server to "get", "update" and "add" certain data without having to use these fw end-user Client interfaces fw Client Desktop app, iOS fw app or Web/Mobile Client to access the system.

 The REST API is a licensed feature.
 And getting it licensed is free of charge.

-Your farmerswife system needs to at least run on v6.4 and for latest changes on 6.5 Beta 6 or later.
+Your farmerswife system needs to at least run on v6.4 and for latest changes on v6.6 SP2 RC2 rev. 19667 or later.

 The license will include a specific Application ID that will allow you to authenticate and interact with your fw Server via the REST API.

 IMPORTANT: Using the farmerswife REST API IS A "3rd party integration"!

 Support in any form is not covered by active "Gold", "Silver" or "cloud hosted" support agreements.

 Each 3rd party integration is different.